 The Measured Reverberation Time tile works similar to the Calculated Reverberation Time tile.
 Click on it to zoom in and view the data.
 It allows you to enter a user-defined reverberation time, for example, if the RT was measured or if a target RT was chosen.
-In the Properties window the RT curve can be specified, either in 1/1 octave resolution or in 1/3rd octave bands.
+In the Properties window the RT curve can be specified, either in 1/1 octave resolution or in $1/3^{rd}$ octave bands.
 If only a mid-band estimate is available for the RT this can be entered as well and the software will extrapolate the given value in the frequency domain based on an average of typically encountered RT curves.
+Use the Δf button to select the frequency resolution for entering the data.